Gain access to personalized product screening, the best pricing, rewards, and more!

 Identification

-Before using a live trap, you need to make sure that the wild animal you are dealing with is a hare.
+Before using a live trap, you must ensure the wild animal you are dealing with is a hare.
 This will ensure that you are using the correct bait and strategies.

 Hares are generally 12 to 21 inches long.
-It is similar in appearance to a rabbit, but they have larger ears.
+They are similar in appearance to rabbits, but they have larger ears.
 They normally weigh between 1.25 and 7 pounds.
 Hares are very fast and can run up to 40 miles per hour.
-Hares are mainly active during dawn and dusk, and their diet consists of grass, plants, and other vegetation.
+They are mainly active during dawn and dusk, and their diet consists of grass, plants, and other vegetation.

 Use the image and description above to confirm that you are dealing with a hare on your property.